 - Boost Immune: One of the main fatty acids found in coconut oil is lauric acid, which can actually help fight germs and bacteria.

-So, maybe you’ll try coconut oil coffee this weekend!
+So, maybe you’ll try this this weekend!
 Or maybe you’ll pass, but I hope you’ve learned more about the amazing benefits of adding coconut oil in your coffee.

 If you’ve tried this healthy-ish feel good Coconut Oil Coffee recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!